 25- Discover Penang Avatar Secret Garden

 Fans of the movie Avatar will want to put this attraction on their Penang itinerary.

-The garden is an Avatar-inspired creation that is delighting visitors of all ages and especially enchanting at night when the trees are lit up like a fairyland.
+The garden is an Avatar-inspired creation that is delighting visitors of all ages and is especially enchanting at night when the trees are lit up like a fairyland.

 Penang Avatar Secret Garden is at 336 Jalan Tokong Thai Pak Koong, Tanjung Tokong, Tanjung Bungah, Pulau Pinang.

 26- Stroll along Gurney Drive